-Braydon is 11, and younger ones, Ayva and Gunner, are 8 and 7, which are basically Irish twins.
+Braydon is 11, and the younger ones, Ayva and Gunner, are 8 and 7, which are basically Irish twins.
 Brandon is a gunner (in the marines), so he got to choose the last baby’s name.

 The quality time you get when they return is something you can’t describe.

 If you think about it, many parents both have to work.
-Before (he fished), he’d leave in the morning when it was dark and get home when it was dark and there was no quality time with our children.
+Before (he fished), he’d leave in the morning when it was dark and get home when it was dark, and there was no quality time with our children.
 So, yeah, we do have a lot of time apart, but it makes up for it.

 I’ve done both, and I would choose this life over and over again.
-(For example) by the time you go to work all day, you’re tired, your stressed.
+(For example) by the time you go to work all day, you’re tired, you’re stressed.
 You work full-time, and you want to be a good parent, but it’s hard.
 The quality time we get when Brandon gets home is amazing.
 He leaves again in June, but those are times the kids will remember.
 They won’t remember him being gone.

-The second thing is, we’re making dreams come true for our kids.
-Brandon had five days off in Ketchikan last year, and the kids got to go on the boat, Braydon got to sit in the captain’s chair, and it’s so exciting for them to get candy from the boat.
+The second thing is we’re making dreams come true for our kids.
+Brandon had five days off in Ketchikan last year, and the kids got to go on the boat.
+Braydon got to sit in the captain’s chair, and it’s so exciting for them to get candy from the boat.
 It’s the littlest things that are so big to them.

 You seem like such a wonderful parent.

 Well, I try.
 Really hard.
 Sometimes I freak out and drop the F-bomb.
 Don’t you worry, it happens.